PrathapasingheSP/XML-Proofread/README.md

 ### API Performance Note

-The current implementation uses a free OpenRouter API key, which results in slower response times from the LLM service.
-This is a limitation of the free tier and not of the application architecture itself.
-For production use cases requiring faster processing, upgrading to a paid API key with commercial-grade LLMs is recommended.
+The application supports two LLM providers:

+1. **OpenRouter API (Free Tier)**: The free tier provides access to various models but with slower response times.
+This is suitable for testing and development.

+2. **Azure OpenAI API (Paid)**: For production use cases requiring faster processing and higher reliability, the application supports Azure OpenAI integration.
+This provides significantly better performance but requires an Azure subscription and paid API usage.

 ## Error Handling